ajokkuechajokdeng/Eduford-University/README.md

 - The contact form on the Contact Us page is handled by form-handler.php.
 It uses PHP to send an email to the specified email address with the form submission details.

 ## Usage
-- Feel free to use this code as a template for your own educational or personal projects.
+- Feel free to use this code as a template for your own educational or personal projects😜.
 Customize it according to your needs.

 ## Author
 - Ajok Kuech Ajok Deng